twilliamsorel/terraforma/src/_blog/5-ways-to-improve-soil-productivity.md

 ---
 layout: blog
 date: 2021-10-01 17:33:32 +0000
-title: " Five Ways to Improve Soil Productivity "
+title: '5 Ways to Improve Soil Productivity '
 summary: 5 practices concepts and practices that can help to improve the productivity of your soil.
 The focus of this blog is on soil biology and soil microbiology, with a focus on the benefits of sustainable practice together with the soil mirobiome.
 author: ''
 image: "/uploads/pexels-anna-shvets-5231143.jpg"
+published: false

 ---
 A plant is quite simple in theory – it requires the sunlight, water, and nutrients.
 If sufficient amounts of the essentials are provided, the plant will flourish.